jasbirrajrana/jasbirrajrana/README.md

 ## I'm a Full stack Developer 🚀

-- 🌱 I’m currently working on backend stuff (Nodejs and express server)✔
+- 🌱 I’m currently working with nodejs and REST APIs.✔
 - 👯 I’m looking to collaborate with other passionate developers. 🧑‍🚀
 - ⚡ Fun fact: I can't commit myself on github 😛